Sharp mapping properties of Poisson transforms and the Baum-Connes conjecture: Examples

 For $l\in \N$, we consider the probability measure on $B$ given by

 where $c_l$ is a normalizing constant.
-There is a unitary representation $\tilde{\pi}_l$ of $G$ on $L^2(B,\mu_l,s^l)$ given by
+There is a unitary representation $\pi_l$ of $G$ on $L^2(B,\mu_l,s^l)$ given by

-The quaternionic discrete series $(\mathcal{H}_l,\pi_l)$ of $Sp(n,1)$ depends on a parameter $l\in \N_{\geq 2n}$.
-The quaternionic discrete series of semisimple Lie groups were introduced by Gross-Wallach \cite{grosswallach}, but we use the explicit realization described by Liu-Zhang \cite{liuzhang}.
+We here follow Liu-Zhang \cite{liuzhang} and their explicit realization of the quaternionic discrete series representation.
+The quaternionic discrete series of semisimple Lie groups were introduced by Gross-Wallach \cite{grosswallach}, and for $Sp(n,1)$ the quaternionic discrete series $(\mathcal{H}_l,\pi_l)$ depends on a parameter $l\in \N_{\geq 2n}$.
 It is realized as a particular subspace